History of Kedah: Pre-Islamic period

-Kedah eventually became part of Srivijaya which led to rivalries with the Chola Empire from the 9th to 13th centuries CE.
+Kedah became part of Srivijaya, leading to rivalries with the Chola Empire from the 9th to 13th centuries.
 The Cholas had a powerful merchant and naval fleet in the Indian Ocean and the Bay of Bengal.
 In the early 11th century, the Chola King Rajendra I sent an expedition to attack Kedah (Sri Vijaya) on behalf of one of its rulers who sought his assistance to gain the throne.
 The Chola fleets successfully defeated Srivijaya and captured and sacked Kedah.